 As a result, two important things occur.

-While double glazed windows does insulate from hot air temperatures, you must understand radiant heat is something completely different.
-If direct sunlight hits the window, its hear does pass through unobstructed.
-To help reduce this, special ultraviolet (UV) light blocking window tinting is required – which works well on double glazed windows.
+While double glazed windows do insulate from hot air temperatures, you must understand radiant heat is something completely different.
+If direct sunlight hits the window, its heat does pass through unobstructed.
+To help reduce this, special ultraviolet (UV) light blocking window coating or tinting is required – this works extremely well on double glazed windows.
 When deciding the best type of window for your house, take notice of whether your windows are exposed to direct sunlight.